 Rec Club students joined in the Fall Recognized Student Organization activity fair sharing information about their activities and encouraging new students to get involved.

-Students meet international author!
+Students meet international authors!

-RPLS students had the opportunity to meet international best-selling author Johann Hari and read his book "Lost Connections" as part of the 2022 Health and Biomedical Sciences summit in which RPLS students were able to explore how recreation, parks and leisure services related to the event topic of mental health.
+RPLS students had the opportunity to meet international best-selling author Johann Hari and read his book "Lost Connections" as part of the 2022 Health and Biomedical Sciences summit in which RPLS students were able to explore how recreation, parks, and leisure services related to the event topic of mental health.